Revolutionizing Database Q&A with Large Language Models: Comprehensive Benchmark and Evaluation

 When adopting a general-purpose LLM for DB \qa, various auxiliary modules are indispensable to leverage and adapt the LLM's general knowledge of linguistic patterns and common senses into the DB environment.
-Currently, there is no complete database \qa testbed that incorporates LLM and various auxiliary modules.
+Currently, there lacks an all-encompassing DBQA testbed that incorporates LLM and various auxiliary modules.
 Table \ref{tab:framework} compares the completeness of the proposed testbed with recent LLM adaptation frameworks in the open domain and DB domain.
 Existing works overlook some important modules.
-Specifically, without domain continual pre-training and fine-tuning, the LLMs are not able to evolve as new domain-specific topics emerge.
-Without question routing, the LLMs can become trapped in incorrect logical reasoning paths, e.g., attempting to answer a product-specific problem on its own leads to hallucination while there are product manuals to provide factual groundings.
-Limited coverage of the DB tools can harm the LLM's ability as a DB agent.
 On the contrary, our proposed testbed supports a full chain of auxiliary modules for LLM's domain adaptation.
+We believe that these modules represent a future design paradigm for database \qa systems.
+We will describe and analyze the contribution of each module to database \qa performance, demonstrating their necessity in well-designed LLM-based database \qa systems of the future.

 The workflow of the proposed testbed is shown in Figure \ref{fig:system}.

 \textbf{Offline}.
 Before deployment, the core LLM module goes through the stage of \textit{continual pre-training and fine-tuning} to acquire more specific DB concepts and skills while preserving the LLM's general linguistic knowledge.
 The user can also load a knowledge source of documents (usually up-to-date materials that do not appear in the training corpus, or in-house data for privacy reasons) stored in the form of a vectorized database.